tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 with R and an understanding of how to use R's ggplot2 package to create beautiful and informative figures.

+The best science often involves collaboration.
+In :doc:`collaborating-on-projectss` you will learn how to use make use of the powerful collaboration features of Git and you will learn how to back up and share your project using the free hosting services on GitHub.

+Communication is an important aspect of science.
+One aspect of scientific communication is writing manuscripts.
+In :doc:`creating-scientific-documents` you will learn how lightweight text documents can be converted to beautiful scientific manuscripts with citations and bibliographies using Pandoc.
+You will also learn how you can use Pandoc to convert (almost) any document file format into any other.

+After having spent weeks and weeks analysing data, generating figures and putting it all together it can be devastating to find that one needs to start all over again because of some fundamental flaw with the acquisition of the raw data.
+However, this needed be the case if all your analysis, figure generation and manuscript assembly was automated you would just need to replace the raw data and press "Go".
+In :doc:`automation-is-your-friend` you will learn how to achieve this state of bliss.

 When tackling more complex data analysis one needs to spend more time thinking about the problem up front.
 In the :doc:`practical-problem-solving` chapter we will look at techniques for breaking problems into smaller and more